zidane1980slab/ardupilot/README.md

 If some of this is needed it can be enabled later

-Also, this HAL now is not compatible with LibMapple/ArduinoSTM32 ("wirish" folder) - all imported files are altered.
+Also, this HAL now is not compatible with LibMapple/ArduinoSTM32 ("wirish" folder) - all imported files are highly altered.

 Warning!!!
 EEPROM emulation in Flash cause periodic program hunging on time of sector erase!
 So to allow auto-save parameters